404oops/Audinspect/README.md

 - Searching
 - Metadata viewing
 - Volume control
+- Speed control
-- Interface customization
+- Interface customization (including waveform, accent color, etc)

 ## Who is this for?

 This is for music producers, A&R Teams, labels, reviewers, and people who want to quickly inspect music.

 FFmpeg and ffprobe are included for conveience.
-In the future we will include an option to specify a custom FFmpeg/ffprobe path.
+In the future we will include an option to specify a custom FFmpeg/ffprobe path, although we don't think it will be necessary.

 ## Getting Started with Developing